Do library cards have an expiration date?

 Answer

 Most library cards, except for limited cards, expire after 3 years.
+You will receive a notice by email 6 months before your card is set to expire.

 To renew a library card, come in to any branch with a photo ID.
 If your address has changed from what we have on file, please bring some proof of that address if it is not listed on your photo ID.